gcc-mirror/gcc/gcc/config/rs6000/cell.md

 ; this is not correct,
 ;;  this is a stall in general and not dependent on result (define_bypass 13 "cell-vecstore" "cell-fpstore")
-; this is not correct, this can never be true, not depent on result (define_bypass 7 "cell-fp" "cell-fpload")
+; this is not correct, this can never be true, not dependent on result (define_bypass 7 "cell-fp" "cell-fpload")
 ;; vsu1 should avoid writing to the same target register as vsu2 insn ;;   within 12 cycles.